CorrDyn/hubspot-prod-to-sandbox/README.md

 - Account for custom objects
 - Test tickets and quotes to make sure they operate as expected
 - Make it so that running the migrator multiple times without cleaning up doesn't migrate the same objects over and over (because of the order in which Hubspot returns the objects)
-- Allow object owners and other references to contacts to be migrated
+- Allow object owners and other references to objects to be migrated inside properties
--